firolightfog/Yolow/README.md

 -----

 ### PolyCopy10
-As simple merge module with ten normalized inputs.
+A simple merge module with ten normalized inputs.

 ### PolyCopy16
-As simple merge module with sixteen normalized inputs.
+A simple merge module with sixteen normalized inputs.

 <img width="250" alt="image" src="https://user-images.githubusercontent.com/34127628/156899500-237c10e8-6976-4130-9836-cf5a6047b056.png">

 ### PolyExp10
-As simple split module it returns the first ten channels of a polyphonic input.
+A simple split module it returns the first ten channels of a polyphonic input.
 Optionally the returned channels can be set to `first 10` or `last 10` in the context menu.

 -----